PKliska/IBscheduler/README.md

 # IBscheduler
-A simple wxPython program for creating IB schedules
+A simple Qt5 program for creating IB schedules